openstax/css-manipulate/README.md

 - As a CSS Developer I want to not have to reason about intermediate state of the DOM
 - As a CSS Developer I want the conversion to be fast

-This model is inspired by both CSS and virtualdom libraries like React: you describe what you want the result to look like rather than the "how".
+This model is inspired by both CSS and virtualdom libraries like React: you describe what you want the result to look like rather than the steps to get to the result.

 No more writing the intermediate steps needed to get to the desired result (ie setting temporary attributes, multiple passes to move things around).